 IMPORTANT NOTICE TO US PERSONS: US Persons (residents or citizens of the United States) are required to report all interest in any foreign corporation, trust, or private interest foundation to the US tax authorities.
 POLS does not offer Panama Private Interest Foundations to US Persons.

 The Panama Private Interest Foundation has a Founder, a Council, a Protector, and Beneficiaries.
 Below we have explained what role each of them plays in the Panama Foundation:

 Protector: The Protector is the person or entity who ultimately Controls the Panama Foundation and all assets held within it.
-The Protector is appointed by the Panama Foundation Council when the Panama Foundation is created, however, once the Protector is empowered, the Protector can then remove the council members at any time without consent of any one else.
+The Protector is appointed by the Panama Foundation Council when the Panama Foundation is created, however, once the Protector is empowered, the Protector can then remove the council members at any time.
 The Protector can be appointed privately, through a Private Protectorate Document, signed by the Panama Foundation Council.
-Hence, the Protector can maintain this position free of public knowledge.
+Once the Protector is appointed, it can always be changed per the Protectors wishes.

 Beneficiaries: Unlike a corporation that issues share certificates to certify who the owners are, the Panama Private Interest Foundation does not have owners, rather it has Beneficiaries.
 The Panama Foundation Beneficiaries are appointed by the Protector through either a simple, privately written Letter of Wishes, or through a more formal set of Foundation By-Laws (Foundation By-Laws should be written with the assistance of a Panamanian Attorney).
 A Panama Foundation may be set up so that the Protector is the sole beneficiary until his or her death, at which time the foundation continues for the benefit of other beneficiaries.